Dyalog/ride/docs/protocol.md

 ```json
 ["GetLanguageBar",{}] // RIDE -> Interpreter
 ```
-:x: Not used in RIDE2+.
+:red_circle: Not used in RIDE2+.
 Information about the language bar is known in advance, there's no need to send it through the protocol.

 Request that the interpreter sends a language bar.
 <a name=GetSessionContent></a>
 ```json
 ["GetSessionContent",{}] // RIDE -> Interpreter
 ```
-:x: Not used in RIDE2+.
+:red_circle: Not used in RIDE2+.
 The interpreter side sends the session content automatically on connection.

 Request the current content of the session.